zognin/tp/docs/UserGuide.md

   If the ingredient in the order does not exist in the inventory, there is no effect.
 * All orders have an uncompleted status upon addition.

+**When an order is added with one or more ingredients that are tracked in the inventory, the application will still allow the addition of an order even if the ingredient quantities are not enough to fulfil the order.
+It is your responsibility to keep the inventory restocked so that our ingredient tracking works as intended.
+Please read our [disclaimers about ingredient quantities](#65-quantities) to learn more.**

 </div>

 **Examples:**